esmakov/bittorrent-client/README.md

 - 23: Tracker Returns Compact Peer Lists

 ## TODOs
+- Spawn child process to run in background (like Caddy)
+- Handle more than one torrent at a time
 - Send keepalives

-- Handle more than one torrent at a time
+- Cleaner UI (maybe take cues from Ezio)
 - Blacklist misbehaving peers
 - Specify download directory
-- More subcommands: remove, pause/resume
-- More interesting bitmask visualization
+- More interesting bitmask visualization?
 - Use already-written bencode package to generate .torrent files (instead of pobrn/mktorrent)
 - Set log level (debug, info, errors)